 Medical Procedures Typically Require Express Consent

 If a physician fails to receive the informed consent of a patient for a treatment that results in injuries, such as nerve damage or permanent paralysis, the victim can file a medical malpractice lawsuit in pursuit of financial compensation in New York under PBH 2805-d.
-If you or a loved one recently suffered an injury after not giving informed consent to the treatment, contact a medical malpractice lawyer in Buffalo right away at Towey Law for a free case evaluation.
-A medical provider in New York may be financially responsible for your losses, which can be achieved with the help of our Buffalo personal injury lawyers.
+If you or a loved one recently suffered an injury after not giving informed consent to the treatment, contact a Buffalo accident attorney right away at Towey Law for a free case evaluation.
+A medical provider in New York may be financially responsible for your losses, which can be achieved with the help of our Buffalo injury lawyers.